batocera-linux/batocera.linux/batocera-Changelog.md

 - LED colour control for Arm based handhelds
 - The ability to turn the controller LED's off
 - batocera-xtract for handling archives, systems with pcmanFM filemanager can use a small GUI and mouse context menus
+- in-game hotkeys configuration via emulationstation menus (and via batocera-hotkeys command)
+- dmd-play-rust is now used by default to play dmd images (performances)
 ### Fixed
 - Not being able to exit emulator on first controller disconnection. i.e. Bluetooth disconnects.
 - Odin 2 variants wifi not working in some regions